We All Wish We Had This Job

-He met Mica founders Pete and Dan right after they’d applied for tenure in a remote zone north of the Rockies.
+He met Mica founders Pete and Dan right after they’d applied for tenure in a remote zone of the western Rockies.
 While many in the industry scoffed at such a choice of tenure—it was too foggy, not enough snow, the lodge location was laughable—Matt recognized the pioneering spirit that would become Mica, and he flew the two up to scout.
 Two winters later, Matt flew the first guests, the first film teams, and the first athletes for what was revealed to be the best skiing in the best terrain in British Columbia—maybe the world, some said.

-Since then, Matt’s helped to build the safe ski program we pride ourselves on while delivering a top-end ski product, with an aviation program to match.
+Since then, Matt’s helped to build the safe ski program we pride ourselves on while delivering a top-end ski product with an aviation program to match.
 He’s flown advisors to the president, celebrities, researchers from National Geographic and BBC, and media crews like Matchstick Productions, Teton Gravity Research and Sherpas Cinema filming mind-blowing skiing in our terrain.

 “In the early years, I thought all the athletes were just crazy,” he recalls.
 “But as I came to know them, I understood that they’re absolute upper-echelon professionals.
 To get to their level, they’re not just incredible athletes but also very smart people.”
 When I ask him about some of the crazy places he’s landed to drop athletes, he laughs.
 “We can always put them there, but it’s whether they want to get out, that’s the question.
 I always give them the option of getting back in,” he winks.